 - Only the items listed can be ordered for/from the site or the consumer, or they can be stored on the site.

 Retail pricing operates in a different manner from “regular” ECC pricing.
 The most crucial is margins, which are the primary source of profits for trading companies.
-It can be determined based on Pricing Determine single article, generic article pricing, Pricing with a price list, Customer-specific discount, recommended retails price,§Competitors and Competitor groups pricing.
+It can be determined based on Pricing Determine single article, generic article pricing, Pricing with a price list, Customer-specific discount, recommended retail price,§Competitors and Competitor groups pricing.

 A markdown plan is a special situation in which you wish to apply scheduled price modifications for specific items.